 There’s no denying that we love London but we also love to explore beyond the capital.
 Fortunately, it’s easy to leave the city and there are lots of places to discover nearby.

-Not only is train travel easy, it’s a far greener way to travel – something we are trying to do more.
+Not only is train travel easy, it’s a far greener way to travel.
 Just make sure to book your train tickets in advance to ensure you get the best deals.

 From seaside towns and cultural centres to famous cities and historical sites, these are some of the best day trips from London by train.